 Mindfulness in the Classroom

-Mindfulness Activities for Preschoolers
+Mindfulness Activities for Preschoolers in the Classroom

 Sensory games have kids use their senses as a means for increasing awareness of their environment as well as their place within that environment.
 Listening activities for kids are a fantastic means of being more present.
-We love going on a listening walk to clear our minds and get a bit of fresh air.
+We love going on a listening walk to clear our minds and get fresh air.

 Easy and Inexpensive Mindfulness Exercises for Kids

 For two, have them count two things they can smell (this one will be sure to give you a laugh or two!).
 Finally, for the last one, instead of taste, which might be a little much for younger ones, have them engage in some self-love by coming up with one thing they like about themselves.

-Glitter Jar – Mindfulness Activity for Preschoolers
+Mindfulness Activity for Preschoolers & Kindergarteners

-Much like an old-school sand timer, glitter jars help children with sensory sensitivities and anxiety.
+Like an old-school sand timer, glitter jars help children with sensory sensitivities and anxiety.
 They also increase their awareness.
 After shaking the jar, you can have the students practice mindful breathing while the glitter settles to the bottom.
 You can also use the jar to teach an awareness of how our reactions work.

 Do you remember the good ol’ days when your parents and teachers would play the quiet game?
 They might not have been aware of or even trying to teach you the benefits of mindfulness, but whether they were intentional or not, they were helping you engage in mindfulness.

-With a few explicit instructions, though, and sharing of your intentions, you can teach mindfulness activities for kindergarten aged kids with a similar tactic to the one your parents may have used for some peace and quiet.
+With a few explicit instructions, though, and sharing of your intentions, you can teach mindfulness activities for kindergarten-aged kids with a similar tactic to the one your parents may have used for some peace and quiet.

-By presenting mindfulness in the form of a game, you might not be able to get your four to six-year-olds to be still for hours at a time.
-However, you’ll definitely instill in them techniques for being present in a way that doesn’t seem like a chore to them.
+By presenting mindfulness as a game, you might be unable to get your four to six-year-olds to be still for hours at a time.
+However, you’ll instill in their techniques for being present in a way that doesn’t seem like a chore.

 All you need for this mindfulness practice is a timer.
 Start small.
 On the first day, set the timer for one minute and challenge your students to be still by practicing deep breaths in and out.
-Silently count in for three breaths, hold for two breaths, and exhale for three breaths.
+Silently count for three breaths, hold for two breaths, and exhale for three.
 Over time, you can have kids work their way up to two or even three minutes!

-Mindfulness Activities for Kids – In the Classroom
+Mindfulness Activities In the Classroom

 What is a body scan, and how is it such an effective tool for toddlers and younger children?
 The body scan teaches kids active listening, body awareness, and awareness of their environment.

 There are several ways to incorporate a body scan into your classroom.
 Find a script for body scans online if you need one.
 Then slowly read it to the kids as they close their eyes and follow along.
 You can also find a body scan video online.
 Simply play the video and follow along with your students.

 Another great way to teach mindfulness to kids by using the body is by playing the heartbeat game.
 You start by having the kids close their eyes while sitting down.
-They can put their right hand over heart and count their heartbeat for one minute.
+They can put their right hand over the heart and count their heartbeat for one minute.
 Afterward, have them move by engaging in jumping jacks or running in place for thirty seconds to a minute.

-This mindfulness practice not only teaches an awareness of the body but also helps improve kids’ focus.
+This mindfulness practice teaches an awareness of the body and helps improve kids’ focus.
 Plus, it gets them moving in the middle of the day when they need to get their wiggles out!
 It’s another win-win situation.